zzz3hy/Radar-Signal-Processing/README.md

 # Radar-Signal-Processing
-This repository contains papers and MATLAB codes about direction-of-arrival (DOA) estimation especially the super-resolution DOA algorithms;
+This repository contains papers and MATLAB codes about -direction-of-arrival (DOA) estimation especially the super-resolution DOA algorithms;